ToEndThePeace/8-BitComputerEmulator/README.md

 And that's it!
 Assuming the input file uses the correct LS-8 binary syntax, the program should run as intended.

+> **Tip:** Pressing `ESC` at any time will flag the run loop to exit.
+Useful if you find yourself stuck in any infinite loops!

 ## Notes About `.ls8` Syntax

 `.ls8` files need to follow strict guidelines to run, as the CPU loader is not very "smart".